thecoder08/lenux/README.md

 ./buildrootfs.sh
 ./test.sh
 ```
 in the repository directory.
 The test script requires the command `qemu-system-x86_64`.
+The default credentials are username "user" and password "password". use the `please` command to run programs as root.
 ## Known Issues
 * Grub may specify the wrong hard drive when running on a real machine.